Sidharth-Punna/Policy-Manager/README.md

 npm install
 \`\`\`

+## Setup .env file
+create a floder in the root directory 'config' add '.env' file in the folder and add following lines
+JWT_SECRET='your secret key'
+JWT_EXPIRES_IN=1h

 ## Set Up SQL Connection

 Configure your SQL database connection in the \`database.js\` file located in the \`Database\` folder.